MelElson/OOP-Team-Profile-Generator/README.md

 Team Profile Generator

 ## General Info
-The purpose of this task is to create a
+The purpose of this task is to create a to generate a webpage that displays my team's basic info SO THAT I have quick access to their emails and GitHub profiles
 ## Technologies
 The site uses HTML, CSS code, Javascript,node,js, Inquirer, Jest